 (for those students seeking to teach young people about music)

 - music academics

-(for those students who connect theory, technology, and other academic fields to musical study)
+(for those students who connect music theory or other academic fields to musical study)

-Education at the School of Music mainly takes place at Stetson University's DeLand Campus, but students have ample opportunity through extra-curricular activities to extend their education to the greater Orlando area, the greater United States and the world beyond.
+Education at the School of Music mainly takes place at Stetson University's DeLand Campus, but students have ample opportunity through extra-curricular activities to extend their education to the greater Orlando area, throughout the United States and globally.

 About Stetson University

 Founded in 1883, Stetson University is a nationally recognized private university located in central Florida with nearly 4,000 students participating in undergraduate, graduate and professional programs.
 Stetson University is made up of four colleges and schools and offers several multidisciplinary programs in the arts and sciences, business, law and music.